Econans/.github/.github/ISSUE_TEMPLATE/test_case_request.md

 _Replace this with a clear and concise description of what you expected to happen.
 Use exact field naming and expected quantitative results._

 **Context or environment**
-_Replace with a clear and consize description of the test case's specific context, if such exists._
+_Replace with a clear and concise description of the test case's specific context, if such exists._